Hassan Soufan

-Hassan Soufan (حسن صوفان; born 1977), also known by his nom de guerre as Abu al-Bara (أبو البراء), is a Syrian government official and former rebel leader who participated in the Syrian Civil War.
+Hassan Muhammad Salim Soufan (حسن صوفان; born 1977), also known by his nom de guerre as Abu al-Bara (أبو البراء), is a Syrian government official and former rebel leader who participated in the Syrian Civil War.
 He was appointed as the leader of Ahrar al-Sham and held the position from July 2017 until his resignation in August 2018.
 He also served as the general commander of the Syrian Liberation Front, assuming the post in early 2018.
-He later appointed as the governor of Latakia Governorate in December 2024 after the fall of the Assad regime.
+He later appointed as the governor of Latakia Governorate in December 2024 after the fall of the Assad regime, before being succeeded by Mohammed Othman that same month.

 Biography

 Early life

 Hassan Soufan was born in the year 1977 in the coastal Syrian city of Latakia and had fully memorized the Quran at a young age.

 Pre-war activities

 Soufan had received a degree in economics from the Tishreen University.
 He had lived in Saudi Arabia and studied Islamic theology while there under scholars including Muhammad ibn al Uthaymeen and Abdullah Ibn Jibreen, until Soufan's arrest in 2005 by Saudi authorities and deportation back to Syria.
 Upon returning to Syria he was held in the Sednaya Prison and took part in a riot there in 2008 taking several guards hostage and later negotiated their release with Syrian officials, during his time in prison he associated with factions in the prison that would later go on to form al-Nusra and ISIL.
 A former fellow prisoner who knew Soufan who has become an activist has described Soufan as a moderate saying he disagrees with the approaches and positions taken by al-Nusra and ISIL but does not intend to fight them or any other Islamic factions and he is against infighting, and views issue such as Takfir as among the most complex issues in Islamic theology.
 The activist also claimed that Soufan's ideology is the same as Ahrar al-Sham's early leadership.